leslie255/render/README.md

 $ ./bin/ascii3d
 ```

-This project also supports rendering into a GUI window with with [raylib](https://github.com/raysan5/raylib).
-The GUI version could be built with `RENDER_MODE=raylib`:
+Render in GUI window (using [raylib](https://github.com/raysan5/raylib) to draw the pixels into a window):

 ```
 $ mkdir bin/
 $ make libs
-$ make all RENDER_MODE=raylib
+$ make all MODE=release RENDER_MODE=raylib
 $ ./bin/ascii3d
 ```

-The GUI version is used for debug during development as the ASCII render would just turn into a blob of unrecognizable shape if the rendering bugged out.

-The GUI version only builds on macOS and Linux (but the ASCII version can run on anything that runs C and displays text!).
+The GUI version currently only builds on macOS and Linux due to dependency managing, but the ASCII supports pretty much anything.

 ## LICENSE